cotarr/trying-rust/README.md

 - Defined in implementation block like method
 - As opposed to method, the function's parameter not one of parent struct key: value pairs
-- Function is namespaced on the struct using "::" double colin notation
+- Function is namespaced on the struct using "::" double colon notation
 - This is like previous example: `String::from("hello");

 ```rs